 Price: (15 days, from £2,885, departs mid Sept)

-Solomon was the biblical king most famous for his wisdom, so it doesn’t surprise that these idyllic Islands in Oceania were named after him by the Spanish navigator Álvaro de Mendaña.
-He was the first to visit their archipelago in 1568, and believed them to be the Bible-mentioned city of Ophir and thought they contained great riches.
+Solomon was the biblical king most famous for his wisdom.
+So it doesn’t surprise that these idyllic Islands in Oceania were named after him by the Spanish navigator Álvaro de Mendaña.
+He was the first to visit their archipelago in 1568.
+He believed the islands were the Bible-mentioned city of Ophir, and thought they contained great riches.

-Today, the Solomon Islands are best known for their white-sand beaches and mesmerising reefs, but they are also drenched with traditional culture and jungles (sadly, strewn with WWII relics).
+Today, the Solomon Islands are one of our favourite unusual travel ideas.
+They’re best known for their monkeys, white-sand beaches and mesmerising reefs.
+But they’re also drenched with traditional culture and jungles (sadly, strewn with WWII relics).

 Your adventure will begin in the Capital of Honaira and go onto the main island and meet with Bernie, the man who spent his life collecting war relics, and ended up making his own museum on the island of New Georgia.

-This trip blends a few cultural excursions, such as visiting Skull Island, John F. Kennedy’s wartime base, absorbing the Melanesian culture of the island communities, and enjoying snorkelling around the pristine reefs of the South Pacific, with lots of leisure time that you can spend just chilling on the beach.
+This trip blends a few cultural excursions, such as visiting Skull Island, John F. Kennedy’s wartime base.
+You’ll also absorb the Melanesian culture of the island communities, and enjoy snorkelling around the pristine reefs and caves of the South Pacific.
+Of course, there’s also lots of leisure time that you can spend just chilling on the beach.